Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Preliminary facts on Dirichlet forms

 \end{itemize} \item[(2)] A bilinear form $(\ce,\cf)$ is called a Dirichlet form on $L^2(E,m)$ if $(\ce,\cf)$ is a closed symmetric form on $L^2(E,m)$, and for any $u\in\cf$, we have that $v:=(0\vee u)\wedge1\in\cf$ and $\ce(v,v)\leq\ce(u,u)$.
-The latter condition is called the Markovian property. \item[(3)] A linear operator $U:L^2(E,m)\to L^2(E,m)$ is said to be {\it Markovian} if for any $v\in L^2(E,m)$ with $0\leq v\leq1$ $m\mathchar`-a.e.$, we have that $0\leq Uv\leq1$ $m\mathchar`-a.e.$ \end{description} \end{defn} \begin{theo}\cite[Theorem 1.3.1, Lemma 1.3.2, Theorem 1.4.1]{FOT} \begin{description} \item[(1)] There is a one to one correspondence between the collection of closed symmetric forms $(\ce,\cf)$ on a real Hilbert space $H$ and the collection of non-positive definite self-adjoint operators $A$ on $H$.
+The latter condition is called the Markovian property. \item[(3)] A linear operator $U:L^2(E,m)\to L^2(E,m)$ is said to be {\it Markovian} if for any $v\in L^2(E,m)$ with $0\leq v\leq1$ $m\mathchar`-a.e.$, we have that $0\leq Uv\leq1$ $m\mathchar`-a.e.$ \end{description} \end{defn} \begin{theo}\cite[Theorem 1.3.1, Lemma 1.3.2, Theorem 1.4.1]{FOT} \begin{description} \item[(1)] There is a one to one correspondence between the collection of closed symmetric forms $(\ce,\cf)$ on a real Hilbert space ${\tt Hil}$ and the collection of non-positive definite self-adjoint operators $A$ on ${\tt Hil}$.
 This correspondence is characterized by

-\item[(2)] Let $A$ be a non-positive definite self-adjoint operator on $H$.
-Then, $(T_t)_{t>0}:=(\exp(tA))_{t>0}$ is a strongly continuous semigroup on $H$, and the generator of $(T_t)_{t>0}$ coincides with $A$.
-Moreover, there is a unique strongly continuous semigroup whose generator is $A$. \item[(3)] Let $(\ce,\cf)$ be a closed symmetric form on $H$ and $(T_t)_{t>0}$ be the corresponding strongly continuous semigroup on $H$.
-Then, $(\ce,\cf)$ is Markovian if and only if $T_t$ is Markovian for any $t>0$. \end{description} \end{theo}
+\item[(2)] Let $A$ be a non-positive definite self-adjoint operator on ${\tt Hil}$.
+Then, $(T_t)_{t>0}:=(\exp(tA))_{t>0}$ is a strongly continuous semigroup on ${\tt Hil}$, and the generator of $(T_t)_{t>0}$ coincides with $A$.
+Moreover, there is a unique strongly continuous semigroup whose generator is $A$. \item[(3)] Let $(\ce,\cf)$ be a closed symmetric form on ${\tt Hil}$ and $(T_t)_{t>0}$ be the corresponding strongly continuous semigroup on ${\tt Hil}$.
+Then, $(\ce,\cf)$ is a Dirichlet form if and only if $T_t$ is Markovian for any $t>0$. \end{description} \end{theo}